-^{22.} See Statutes Made Obsolete by Trial Court Restructuring: Part 1, 32 Cal.
+22. See Statutes Made Obsolete by Trial Court Restructuring: Part 1, 32 Cal.
 L. Revision Comm'n Reports 1 (2002) (hereafter, "TCR: Part 1").

-^{23.} For a list of the Commission's recommendations on trial court restructuring, see Statutes Made Obsolete by Trial Court Restructuring (Part 6): Court Facilities, 46 Cal.
+23. For a list of the Commission's recommendations on trial court restructuring, see Statutes Made Obsolete by Trial Court Restructuring (Part 6): Court Facilities, 46 Cal.
 L. Revision Comm'n Reports 25, 34 n.26 (2019) (hereafter, "TCR: Court Facilities").
 See also Trial Court Restructuring Clean-Up: Obsolete "Constable" References, 45 Cal.
 L. Revision Comm'n Reports 441 (2018); Trial Court Restructuring Clean-Up: Task Force on Trial Court Employees, 46 Cal.
 L. Revision Comm'n Reports 1 (2019); Trial Court Restructuring Clean-Up: Obsolete References to Marshals, 46 Cal.
 L. Revision Comm'n Reports 105 (2019).

-^{24.} For details, see TCR: Court Facilities, supra note 23, at 35, n.
-27. The proposed legislation in the 2018 and 2019 reports cited in note 23 supra is currently pending before the Governor.
+24. For details, see TCR: Court Facilities, supra note 23, at 35, n.
+27. The proposed legislation in the 2018 and 2019 reports cited in note 23 supra was introduced in 2020 as Assembly Bill 1984 (Maienschein).

-^{25.} See TCU: Constitutional Revision, supra note 2, at 13 ("The Commission has not been authorized to report to the Legislature concerning the wisdom or desirability of trial court unification, and has not considered the question."); TCU: Revision of Codes, supra note 3, at 60 ("[T]he Commission has narrowly limited its recommendations to generally preserve existing procedures in the context of unification.
-The objective of the proposed revisions is to preserve existing rights and procedures despite unification, with no disparity of treatment between a party appearing in municipal court and a similarly situated party appearing
+25. See TCU: Constitutional Revision, supra note 2, at 13 ("The Commission has not been authorized to report to the Legislature concerning the wisdom or desirability of trial court unification, and has not considered the question.");

-- Because court facilities issues were unsettled, the Commission did not address - such issues in its 2001 report or shortly thereafter.26 Recently, however, the - 3 Commission turned to those issues and finalized a recommendation on how to - 4 update various court facility provisions to reflect the trial court restructuring - 5 reforms, including the enactment and implementation of the Trial Court Facilities - 6 Act.27
+Because court facilities issues were unsettled, the Commission did not address such issues in its 2001 report or shortly thereafter.
+Recently, however, the Commission turned to those issues and finalized a recommendation on how to update various court facility provisions to reflect the trial court restructuring reforms, including the enactment and implementation of the Trial Court Facilities Act.

-- 7 The Commission examined the Regional Justice Facilities Acts in preparing that - 8 new recommendation, but decided to address them separately because they raised - 9 special issues.
+The Commission examined the Regional Justice Facilities Acts in preparing that new recommendation, but decided to address them separately because they raised special issues.
 Those three statutes and their history are described next.